grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 10: Dictionaries

-The dictionary data structures allows us to store multiple values in an object and look
+The dictionary data structures allows us to store multiple values in an object and look up the values by their key.

 11: Tuples